ORION: Vision-based Manipulation from Single Human Video with Open-World Object Graphs

 No image found.

 At test time, ORION first localizes task-relevant objects and retrieves the matched OOG from the generated manipulation plan.
-Then ORION uses the retrieved OOGs to predict the object motions by first computing global registration of object point clouds and then warping the observed keypoint trajectories from video into the workspace.
+Then, ORION uses the retrieved OOGs to predict the object motions by warping the object-centric feature trajectory from the video to match the test-time observation.
 The predicted trajectories are then used to optimize the SE(3) action sequence of the robot end effector, which is subsequently used to command the robot.

 Task: